What is Nunjucks? Complete Overview

 For

 For is used to traversal data from Arrays and Objects.
-Its iterates over Array or objects.
+Nunjucks use for-in loop to iterate over arrays and objects.

 For Array